A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Introduction

 \subsection{A new spectral solver}

-The breakthrough presented in this paper is a specific reformulation of the Jeans problem that overcomes the mathematical bottlenecks described above.
-I demonstrate that a spectral method can achieve fast exponential convergence, provided two critical design choices are made:
+The main contribution of this paper is a specific reformulation of the Jeans problem that overcomes the mathematical bottlenecks described above.
+I demonstrate that a spectral method can achieve fast exponential convergence, provided three critical design choices are made:

-\begin{enumerate} \item \textbf{Solving for the velocity dispersion $\overline{v_r^2}$ rather than the pressure $\nu \overline{v_r^2}$.} As detailed in \autoref{sec:reduction}, while the tracer density $\nu$ varies by many orders of magnitude across a galaxy, the velocity dispersion $\overline{v_r^2}$ is a relatively slowly varying function.
-Solving for this smooth variable allows the spectral representation to be extremely compact, requiring fewer basis functions to achieve high precision. \item \textbf{Adopting a Robin boundary condition on a truncated $\log(r)$ radial grid.} As discussed in \autoref{sec:linear_system}, standard Dirichlet boundary conditions ($\overline{v_r^2}=0$) imposed at a finite radius introduce truncation errors that saturate convergence.
-Conversely, mapping the domain to infinity is often numerically unstable for Multi-Gaussian Expansion (MGE) models \citep{Emsellem1994,Cappellari2002mge} due to the arithmetic underflow of Gaussian densities.
-The adoption of a Robin condition ($r \partial S/\partial r + \gamma S = 0$) accurately mimics the asymptotic Keplerian behavior of the potential, allowing the method to achieve machine precision even with a finite, truncated grid. \end{enumerate}
+\begin{enumerate} \item \textbf{Solving for the velocity dispersion $\overline{v_r^2}$ rather than the pressure $\nu \overline{v_r^2}$.} As detailed in \cref{sec:reduction}, while the tracer density $\nu$ varies by many orders of magnitude across a galaxy, the velocity dispersion $\overline{v_r^2}$ is a relatively slowly varying function.
+Solving for this smooth variable improves the conditioning of the problem and allows the spectral representation to be extremely compact, requiring fewer basis functions to achieve high precision. \item \textbf{Adopting the logarithmic radial coordinate $x = \ln r$.} As discussed in \cref{sec:mapping}, galaxies span a large dynamic range in radii.
+The use of logarithmic coordinates ensures that the spectral resolution is distributed uniformly across the logarithmic decades of the galaxy.
+Moreover, this mapping is mathematically optimal as it transforms the governing radial differential equation with variable coefficients into one with constant coefficients for scale-free (power-law) densities. \item \textbf{Imposing a Robin boundary condition on a truncated radial grid.} As discussed in \cref{sec:linear_system}, standard Dirichlet boundary conditions ($\overline{v_r^2}=0$) imposed at a finite radius introduce truncation errors that saturate convergence, preventing the method from reaching machine precision.
+The adoption of a generalized Robin condition ($r \partial \overline{v_r^2}/\partial r + \mu \overline{v_r^2} = 0$) allows the method to accurately mimic the asymptotic behaviour of the solution even with a compact finite grid. \end{enumerate}

 The practical implications of this reformulation are profound.
-Using the same modest number of grid points currently employed in \textsc{JamPy} (typically $20 \times 10$), our method achieves higher accuracy than the standard JAM quadrature while recovering the solution at a computational speed up to two orders of magnitude faster.
+Using the same modest number of grid points currently employed in \textsc{JamPy} (typically $20 \times 10$), my method achieves higher accuracy than the standard JAM quadrature while recovering the solution at a computational speed up to two orders of magnitude faster.